Neumorphism Generator

 At the core of neumorphism is a dual-shadow technique.
 Every neumorphic element receives two box-shadows applied simultaneously: a dark shadow offset toward the bottom-right and a light shadow offset toward the top-left.
 Both shadows use the same blur radius and distance, creating a symmetrical impression of depth.
 Because the element's background color matches its parent container, the shadows alone define its boundaries — there are no visible borders.

 The dark shadow simulates the area where light is blocked, while the light shadow simulates reflected light hitting the surface from the opposite direction.
 The balance between these two shadows determines whether the element appears raised (convex) or pressed (concave).
 Swapping external shadows for inset shadows instantly converts a raised button into a pressed state, making neumorphism especially intuitive for interactive elements like toggles, buttons, and input fields.
+For more advanced shadow layering options, the box shadow generator provides independent control over each shadow color, offset, and spread.

 Key Shadow Properties

 Three properties control the neumorphic effect: distance (how far shadows extend), blur (how soft the shadow edges appear), and intensity (the darkness or lightness of each shadow color).
 Increasing distance makes elements appear more elevated, while higher blur values create a softer, more diffused look.
 Intensity is calculated as a percentage shift from the base background color — typically between 10% and 25% for the most natural results.
+Use the color wheel tool to visualize how these percentage shifts affect your chosen base color in real time.

 Skeuomorphism vs. Neumorphism: What's Different?